David Schneller

 - Preparing higher fidelity mockups and prototypes of the application in Figma

-- Review with the prototypes with the framework team for feasibility as well as review with BAs and remaining stakeholders if requirements are met
+- Review with the prototypes with the framework team for feasibility as well as review with BAs stakeholders if requirements are met

 Framework Design Process